jpmckeown/pitch-sorted/diary-notes.md

 + tint sprite colour via Js
 + health or happy bars for sheep?

-1st July
+1 July
 + random walk, triangle draw

 11 July
 + OotH facing for sheep, only go forward, sometimes wiggle
-+ pull animation SB suggested a dog
++ pull/call animation SB suggested a dog

 13 July
 + tutorial anim/vid Hat move, beckon, popup highlights arrow keys
 + each level could have different background

 14 July
-+ how to comsine gotoXY and randomWalk i.e. travel down with some sideways wandering (and occasional upward reversals?)
++ how to combine gotoXY and randomWalk i.e. travel down with some sideways wandering (and occasional upward reversals?)
 + sheep collision blocks movement (tried isOverlapPoint in spaceBattle code but quickly they stick together in small clumps)
 + if any background changes in-game, tiles better than bitmap
 + mouse control for Hat, use gotoX like in RTS (move there at normal speed) not like Tennis (following mouse cursor)